elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-implications-of-digital-communication-on-social-interactions-and-relationships.md

 seo:
   title: QuickTakes | Sociology
   page_description: >-
-    This content explores the implications of digital communication on social interactions and relationships, discussing both positive aspects like global connectivity and negative effects such as reduced social skills and privacy concerns.
+    This content explores the implications of digital communication on social interactions and relationships, highlighting both positive aspects such as global connectivity and challenges such as reduced social skills and privacy concerns.
   page_keywords: >-
-    digital communication,social interactions,relationships,communication channels,global reach,technological dependency,social skills,privacy concerns,ethical issues
+    digital communication,social interactions,relationships,communication channels,global reach,technological dependency,social skills,privacy concerns,ethical issues,face-to-face communication
 author: QuickTakes
 question: >-
     What are the implications of digital communication on social interactions and relationships?